ultralytics/ultralytics/docs/en/guides/conda-quickstart.md

 conda install -c conda-forge ultralytics
 ```

-For more details, refer to our [Conda Quickstart Guide for Ultralytics](../quickstart/#conda).

 ### Why should I use Conda over pip for managing dependencies in Ultralytics projects?

 Conda is a robust package and environment management system that offers several advantages over pip.
 It manages dependencies efficiently and ensures that all necessary libraries are compatible.
 Conda's isolated environments prevent conflicts between packages, which is crucial in data science and machine learning projects.
 Additionally, Conda supports binary package distribution, speeding up the installation process.
-For a detailed guide on setting up a Conda environment, see our [Conda Quickstart Guide for Ultralytics](../quickstart/#conda-environment).

 ### Can I use Ultralytics YOLO in a CUDA-enabled environment for faster performance?